NurungG/hide-on-bush/README.md

-# idontwannasee
+# Hide on bush
-A chrome extension to block hating keywords
+A chrome extension to hide hating content!